prathamrao021/HelperHub/docs/sprint2/Sprint2.md

 ## Successfully Completed Issues

 ### Frontend
-1. Project Setup and Configuration for Migrating from Material UI to Shadcn
+1. Configured the project environment and dependencies to support the migration from Material UI to Shadcn, so that the team can seamlessly implement Shadcn components while maintaining code consistency, theming, and performance.

-2. Implement Theme Switcher in Navbar for Light/Dark/System Mode Toggles
+2. Implemented Theme Switcher in Navbar for Light/Dark/System Mode Toggles.

-3. Migrate Navbar Component from Material UI to Shadcn for Consistent Modern Design
-4. Migrate Landing Page Hero Component from Material UI to Shadcn for Modern Visual Impact
-5. Migrate Register Page from Material UI to Shadcn for Consistent Authentication Flow and Modern Design
+3. Refactored the Navbar component to use Shadcn instead of Material UI, so that the navigation aligns with the new design system, improves visual consistency, and enhances user experience.

+4. Rebuilt the Hero section on the landing page using Shadcn components, so that it aligns with the modern design system, improves visual appeal, and ensures consistency with other migrated components.

+5. Rebuilt the Register page using Shadcn components and Tailwind CSS, so that the registration flow aligns with the application’s modern design system, improves accessibility, and ensures a seamless user experience alongside the migrated Login page.

-6. Fix Navigation Links and Button Functionality in Hero Section and Navigation Bar
+6. Fixed all the Navigation Links and Button Functionality in Hero Section and Navigation Bar for a seamless experience for the user.

-7. Implement Volunteer Registration Page with Profile Details and Skill Selection
+7. Implemented Volunteer Registration Page with Profile Details and Skill Selection so that the organization can review my profile and match me with relevant opportunities.

-8. Implement Organization Registration Page with Essential Details and Logo Upload
+8. Implement Organization Registration Page with Essential Details and Logo Upload so that my organization can be onboarded to the platform and access relevant features.

-9. Unify Registration Flow with Role Selection (Volunteer/Organization) and Update Login Tabs + Navigation Links
-10. Modernize UI and Implement Role-Based User Experience with Shadcn for Seamless Platform Engagement
+9. Migrated existing core components (Login, Register, Landing Page, Hero Page) from Material UI to Shadcn, so that the application achieves a more elegant, modern, and cohesive design system while improving maintainability and alignment with current design trends.

+10. Developed a unified, secure, and visually consistent experience across registration, authentication, navigation, and dashboards, so that user can efficiently interact with the platform based on my role, access tailored features, and enjoy a modern, intuitive interface.

-11. Implement Authentication Context for Role-Based Access Control and Protected Routes
+11. Implement Authentication Context for Role-Based Access Control and Protected Routes so that the application can handle Organization/Volunteer logins, protect routes based on roles, and maintain consistent user sessions.

-12. Dashboard: Organization profile
+12. Integrated a component that allows for the following functionality:

+        Editing details in organization profile
+        Saving the changes made and updating the same in the Database

-13. Add Edit Organization Dialog in Organization Profile
+13. Add Edit Organization Dialog in Organization Profile so that the Dashboard automatically updates the displayed information on dashboard.

-14. The user Profile doesn't reflect the actual values.
-15. Refactor: Navbar component to use consistent button naming and improve skill selection UI in EditVolunteerProfile
+14. Refactored Navbar component to use consistent button naming and improve skill selection UI in EditVolunteerProfile

-16. Feat: Delete Button for users to delete their account(Fixes #136)
+15. Implemented Delete Button for users to delete their account.
-17. Delete Functionalit

-### Backend

-1. Implemented Model for -

-       Organization
-       Volunteer
-       Application
-       Category
-       Opportunity

-3. Implemented Unit tests for -

-       Organization
-       Volunteer
-       Application
-       Category
-       Opportunity

 <!-- 1. **Swagger documentation integration** - Pratham